An Overview of CDSCO Cosmetic Import Registration

 Step 2: Appointment of an Indian Agent: The manufacturer should appoint an authorised Indian agent to interact with the CDSCO.
 The agent will be granted a Power of Attorney to assist in cosmetic approvals and manage registration & importation in India.

-Step 3: Fill out the Application Form for CDSCO Cosmetic Import Registration: After appointing an agent, the importer or manufacturer of cosmetics shall be required to submit the Registration Form along with all the documents and prescribed fee on the CDSCO website to the Drug Controller General of India (DGCI) by simply logging on to the online website of CDSCO and signing into the website.
+Step 3: Fill out the Application Form for CDSCO Cosmetic Import Registration: After appointing an agent, the importer or manufacturer of cosmetics shall be required to submit the Registration Form along with all the necessary papers and prescribed fee on the CDSCO website to the Drug Controller General of India (DGCI) by simply logging on to the online website of CDSCO and signing into the website.

-Step 4: Issuance of CDSCO Cosmetic Import Registration Certificate: Once the application form along with documents & fee is submitted on the website of CDSCO, the DGCI Registration Authority may send a query via an inquiry letter to the manufacturer or from the certified representative of the importer.
+Step 4: Issuance of CDSCO Cosmetic Import Registration Certificate: Once the application form along with necessary papers & fee is submitted on the website of CDSCO, the DGCI Registration Authority may send a query via an inquiry letter to the manufacturer or from the certified representative of the importer.
 Once the authority is fully satisfied with the application, then they may issue a Cosmetic Import License.

 How will Corpbiz help you?